-6.5.1 The faculty of medicine includes educational expertise when planning dental medical education and developing teaching, learning and assessment methods.
+6.5.1 The faculty of medicine includes educational expertise when planning basic medical education and developing teaching, learning and assessment methods.

 At the time of the reform of its curriculum in 1995, the faculty of medicine created the Unit of Development and Research in Medical Education (UDREM).
 This was the first unit of its kind to be introduced in Switzerland.
 Its role is to promote innovation in educational quality through activities and program development, including curriculum and instructional methods, in student assessment and program evaluation, in faculty development, and in research in medical education.
 Thus UDREM provides considerable support at different levels of the educational process, and develops high-quality research in medical education.
-However, the dental faculty expressed their concerns about the minimal availability of educational support from UDREM for the dental curriculum.
+Although it was pointed out that for many faculty members the role and activities of UDREM are unclear, the Unit develops strategies to link with the different academic disciplines and offers a lot of educational support.
 UDREM is now looking at evolving towards a new role, reducing some service activities and concentrating on development and research.
-A new field of activity could emerge, for example, in the master years of the dental program.

 UDREM is one of the most developed units of its kind in medical education in Europe.
 It is of utmost importance for the quality assurance of the curriculum, and also contributes to capacity building in the field of medical education.
-For the dental training, the standard on educational expertise is partially fulfilled.
-The expert panel recommends that the master years interact more intensively with UDREM.
+This standard of educational expertise is fulfilled in an exemplary way.
+The expert panel recommends that funding for research projects in medical education at the local, federal and private levels should be developed further.